eliashaeussler/composer-update-check/README.md

 A Composer plugin that detects outdated dependencies in your `composer.lock`, based on the version constraints in your `composer.json`.
-This distinguishes it from other plugins in the wild, most of which do not respect version restrictions.
+This distinguishes it from other plugins in the wild, most of which do not respect version constraints.
 With an optional security scan and an interface for other plugins, it provides an elegant way to highlight the successes of your project.
 Especially in interaction with the [reporter plugin](https://github.com/eliashaeussler/composer-update-reporter), it enables